 Enabling this option will change starting number and/or prefix for all the existing and new orders in your store.
 If unchecked, it will only apply to the new orders.

 Enable the track order option to track the sequential order number.
 Insert the below-given shortcode to track orders.

 WooCommerce offers this shortcode to link orders based on the order ID.
-You can use it on the front end of your site.
+You can add this shortcode as a post and use to track the orders.

 Following is a screenshot of the order tracking page on a website created using the shortcode.

 By entering the order ID and billing email corresponding to a specific order, you can view all the details regarding the order.

 You need to enable this option for searching plugin-generated orders from the WooCommerce orders page.
 If you disable it you will not be able to search custom order numbers from the orders page.